edgedb/imdbench/README.rst

 SQL Comparison
 ^^^^^^^^^^^^^^

-For comparison, below are the benchmakr results of a tuned PostgreSQL implementation of the benchmark queries, executed using two popular Postgres Python drivers (`asyncpg <https://github.com/MagicStack/asyncpg>`_ and `psycopg2 <https://pypi.org/project/psycopg2/>`_).
+For comparison, below are the benchmark results for a tuned PostgreSQL implementation of the benchmark queries, executed using two popular Postgres Python drivers (`asyncpg <https://github.com/MagicStack/asyncpg>`_ and `psycopg2 <https://pypi.org/project/psycopg2/>`_).
 For reference the